Ogilvy History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Ogilvie, Ogilvy, Oguilvie, Ogilby, Ogleby and many more.

-Another 85 words (6 lines of text) are included under the topic Early Ogilvy Notables in all our PDF Extended History products and printed products wherever possible.
+Another 43 words (3 lines of text) are included under the topic Early Ogilvy Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

 Ogilvy Settlers in United States in the 17th Century

 - James Ogilvy, who arrived in Virginia in 1666

 Ogilvy Settlers in United States in the 18th Century

 - Henry Ogilvy, who settled in St. Kitts in 1716

 - George Ogilvy, who arrived in Maryland in 1756

 - Alexander Ogilvy, who landed in America in 1790

 Emigration to Australia